Shinto architecture

 Shinto architecture is the architecture of Japanese Shinto shrines.

-With a few exceptions like Ise Grand Shrine and Izumo Taisha Shinto shrines before Buddhism were mostly temporary structures erected to a particular purpose.
+With a few exceptions like Ise Grand Shrine and Izumo Taisha, Shinto shrines before Buddhism were mostly temporary structures erected to a particular purpose.
 Buddhism brought to Japan the idea of permanent shrines and the presence of verandas, stone lanterns, and elaborate gates are some which are used both in a Shinto shrine and a Buddhist temple.

 The composition of a Shinto shrine is extremely variable, and none of its possible features are necessarily present.
 Even the honden or sanctuary, the part which houses the kami and which is the centerpiece of a shrine, can be missing.
 However, since its grounds are sacred, they usually are surrounded by a fence made of stone or wood called tamagaki, while access is made possible by an approach called sandō.
-The entrances themselves are straddled by gates called torii, which are therefore the implest way to identify a Shinto shrine.
+The entrances themselves are straddled by gates called torii, which are therefore the simplest way to identify a Shinto shrine.